Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-f`, `--force`:
   Install without checking for previously installed keg-only or non-migrated versions.
 * `-v`, `--verbose`:
-  Print the verification and postinstall steps.
+  Print the verification and post-install steps.
 * `--formula`:
   Treat all named arguments as formulae.
 * `-s`, `--build-from-source`: